piotrl/blog/content/blog/angular-testing-avoid-done/index.md

   }));
 ```

-☝️ Above, we have an interval(1000)emitting new increment every second starting from 0.
+☝️ Above, we have an interval(1000) emitting new increment every second starting from 0.
 Typically, **we don’t want to wait real 2 seconds** to check conditions.
 For 10 000 tests it means 5 hours of waiting.

-Time is frozen.
-We’re in charge with tick() function.
+With `fakeAsync()` time is frozen.
+We’re in charge with `tick()` function.
 Whenever we want.
 Whatever amount of time should pass.
 With precision to millisecond.

 Again, everything is synchronous.
 You just don’t need done() function.